 The river opens up into a floodplain and flows past Menangle and crosses the Cowpastures and southern Cumberland Plain past Camden and Cobbitty.
 The river then flows north through the gorge adjacent to Wallacia and enters Bents Basin before it is joined by the Warragamba River and changes its name to the Hawkesbury River.

-Cultural importanceThe river has an important meaning in terms of its intangible cultural heritage to the local landscape.
-It defines the landscape and the construction of place in the localities along the river including Menangle, Camden, and Cobbitty.
+Cultural importanceThe river has a significant meaning in terms of its intangible cultural heritage to the local landscape.
+It defines the landscape and the construction of place in the localities along the river, including Menangle, Camden, and Cobbitty.

 Learn moreThere is the Little Sandy at Camden, which was a favourite swimming spot for the local community.

 The river floodplain is partly covered in Cumberland Woodland an endangered species in the Sydney Basin.
 Another endangered species in the local area is the Elderslie Banksia Scrub and the Camden White Gum.

 The river catchment is the most important in the Sydney basin and has significant cultural significance in the area.
 One example is the 1925 Nepean River flood at Camden.